-1. How many persons are available to bid:
+1. How many persons are available to bid.

 This project is somewhat technical in nature, but not specialized.
 Considering the Portland Metro market, it could be assumed that 5-10 firms would bid on this project.
+(For the Industrial Technical Center, the college received nine qualifications and interviewed five firms before selected most qualified firm).
 This delivery method appeals to more construction firms who are qualified to complete this type of project construction.